skedgo/tripkit-react/src/doc/md/ComponentsAPI.md

-This section list components and their API.
+This section lists components and their API.